kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 ### Next actions
 - Continue migrating additional root metadata (e.g. release notes and manual updates) into `pristine/`.
-- Stage the remaining `tools/dts/` device tree sources in a follow-up commit once we can keep the diff within the size budget.
 - Start moving preconfigured-only helpers into the `preconfigured/` tree once we have pristine references for each script.

 ## Step 6 Progress: Corral preconfigured assets